 How To Tell Your Partner You Need Alone Time (Without Getting In A Fight)

-- Use “I” statements.
-As you move more deeply into the topic, be sure to use “I” messages and include your feelings.
+As you move more deeply into the topic, be sure to use "I" messages and include your feelings.
 This strategy will help your partner feel safe and secure during the conversation.
-For example, you might say, “I’ve realized that I’ve gotten into a bit of funk by not doing some of the things I love to do.
-I’ve started feeling anxious and depressed—as if I’m not talking good care of myself in a few key areas.”
+For example, you might say, "I've realized that I've gotten into a bit of a funk by not doing some of the things I love to do.
+I've started feeling anxious and depressed—as if I'm not taking good care of myself in a few key areas."

-- Get specific.
-At this point, you can now move into discussing your specific wants and needs.
-For example, you might say, “It would make me feel so good to take guitar lessons.
-I’ve found a class that I’d like to attend for two hours Saturday morning.
-I also feel a solo run at the end of each work day—about 45 minutes—would do me a world of good.
+For example, you might say, "It would make me feel so good to take guitar lessons.
+I've found a class that I'd like to attend for two hours Saturday morning.
+I also feel a solo run at the end of each workday—about 45 minutes—would do me a world of good.
 Having a bit of solitary time to de-stress each day would feel great."
 If you live together, even just asking for more quiet time alone to watch TV by yourself is perfectly valid.

 If you feel a bit stressed or anxious about having such a conversation with your partner, take a bit of time to do a practice run in the mirror or with a friend.
 The stronger and more relaxed you feel, the better your delivery will be.